 Barclays Africa Group’s fintech innovation hub in Cape Town, South Africa has announced that they will support five women entrepreneurs in the information and communications sector.
-The Rise hub will provide a year-long subsidised membership to the Rise co-creation community and workspace.
+The Rise hub will provide a six months subsidised membership to the Rise co-creation community and workspace.

 “The intention is to lower the barrier to growth for women entrepreneurs by supporting them with access to a space and community that can help fast-track their personal and professional ambitions through mentorship, access to markets, and access to learning and skills development opportunities,” says Shirley Gilbey, Head of Rise and Co-creation at Barclays Africa Group, which owns Absa.

 The Rise hub is part of a network of seven Rise centres globally, enabling members of the local Rise community to connect with counterparts and mentors in other parts of the world, including London, Manchester, Vilnius, New York, Tel Aviv and Mumbai.

 Helping small businesses to achieve sustainability and growth is vital for both the development of companies, industries and economies.
 Small businesses are critical for job creation, improving living standards, raising productivity and achieving inclusive economic growth and social cohesion.
 Support is particularly critical for women entrepreneurs and especially in developing economies.